wujq95/COMP6231_Project/README.md

 ## Fault tolerance
 ## UDP Reliability
+The system has two mechanisms to ensure UDP reliability: timeout retransmission and fast retransmission.
+It can set the timeout limitation in advance, and if no response returned within the time, the sender is willing to resend the same message.
+This mechanism can reduce the risk of information loss.
+Also, if the returned information does not meet the requirement, it will still send the same information again to the receiver to confirm to get the right result.

 ## Run the Project
 1. Input the command in the terminal: orbd -ORBInitialPort 1050 -ORBInitialHost localhost
 2. Start all replica servers